nteract/scrapbook/README.md

 [See the scrapbook documentation](https://nteract-scrapbook.readthedocs.io/) for more information on how to use scrapbook.

-**WARNING:** This is the old package name `nteract-scrapbook` -- please install `scrapbook` in the future as no new releases are going out for this old package name.

 ## Use Cases

 Notebook users may wish to record data produced during a notebook's execution.